oracle/olcut/README.md

     ConfigurationManager cm = new ConfigurationManager(configFile.toURI().toURL());
     Pipeline myPipeline = (Pipeline)cm.lookup("myPipeline");

-The call to cm.lookup will chain-instantiate all the components and automatically invoke the newProperties method on each, passing in the PropertySheet that is used to get the defined property values from the configuration file.
+The call to cm.lookup will chain-instantiate all the components, inserting the property values into the appropriate fields, then invoke postConfig on each component before returning the requested component.

 Using this basic infrastructure, you can see how it is easy to supply multiple configurations for a piece of software without having to recompile.
 Simply